 A final snarl left his lips as he turned and start to stalk away on all fours.

 Then he stopped dead, ears twitching.

-He once again charged at the monster, which responded by whipping his arms backwards before throwing them forward at Beastboy, his limbs lengthening dramatically.
+He once again mindlessly charged at the monster, which responded by whipping his arms backward before throwing them forward at Beastboy, his limbs lengthening dramatically.
 The green titan reacted quickly, transforming to a hummingbird to avoid the first arm and managing to duck under the second.
 He quickly turned to a huge gray wolf and hit the ground running before leaping up at the monster, teeth bared; going for the jugular.
-However, when he was mere inches away from the creature's neck, a third arm burst from its chest, the large fist colliding violently with the side of Beastboy's face with a sickening thud.
+However, when he was mere inches away from the creature's neck, a third arm burst from its chest and a large fist collided violently with the side of the wolf's face with a sickening thud.

 The changeling was thrown back by the force of the punch, spinning through the air before crashing into the base of a tree.

-The arms of the monster retracted and it stood observing the green being before it with expressionless eyes.
-It watched unmoving, as Beastboy raised himself of the ground onto all fours, turning around to face him.
+The arms of the monster retracted and he stood observing the lime being before it with expressionless eyes.
+It watched as Beastboy raised himself off the ground onto all fours, turning around to face him.
 If the white monster was capable of emotion, it would have experienced an intense fear at what he saw and most likely fled.

-Beastboy's animal eyes were wide and excited with violent bloodlust, a cut on his cheek bleeding slightly over a rapidly purpling bruise.
-He turned his head and spat out a mouthful of scarlet blood, contrasting sharply with the blinding white of his fangs and the light jade of his skin.
-There was a soft splash as the liquid impacted the grassy ground.
-His eyes lit up at the sight and Beastboy turned back to monster with a savage grin on his face.
+Beastboy's animal eyes were wide and excited with violent bloodlust, a new cut on his cheek bleeding freely over a rapidly purpling bruise.
+He turned his head and spat out a mouthful of blood, then turned back to the monster with a savage grin on his face.

-With a thrilled snarl, he leapt for the monster again.
+With a thrilled snarl, he leaped for the monster again.